-After his parents died in about 1850, he, along with his brother, his sister and her husband, and a cousin immigrated to the United States and then joined a wagon train to Oregon.
+After his parents died in about 1850, he, his brother, his sister, her husband, and a cousin immigrated to the United States and joined a wagon train to Oregon.
 They first settled in Sweet Home, Oregon, near Corvallis.
 Soon, Dick, his cousin, and his brother headed south to join the California Goldrush.
-They made their way to Rattlesnake Bar on the American River in Placer County but all the claims had already been staked so they worked for other miners for a while.
-It was here that he earned the nickname “Rattlesnake Dick”.
+They made their way to Rattlesnake Bar on the American River in Placer County, but all the claims had already been staked, so they worked for other miners for a while.
+It was here that he earned the nickname “Rattlesnake Dick.”
 A year later, Richard’s brother and cousin returned to Oregon.
 However, Barter was confident that he would make a gold strike and stayed.
-Failing to find gold the legitimate way, he soon turned to rustling horses and in 1853, he was convicted of grand larceny and sentenced to a year at San Quentin.
+Failing to find gold the legitimate way, he soon turned to rustling horses, and in 1853, he was convicted of grand larceny and sentenced to a year at San Quentin.

 In 1856, Barter learned from a drunken mining engineer that large gold shipments were being sent down Trinity Mountain from the Yreka and Klamath River Mines.
-Dick then sent George Skinner and three others to intercept the gold shipment, which was packed on mules.
-George and the other bandits stopped the mule train outside of Nevada City, California holding guns on the muleskinners.
-Meekly the men turned over $80,600 in gold bullion to Skinner and his men, without a shot being fired.
+Dick then sent George Skinner and three others to intercept the gold shipment packed on mules.
+George and the other bandits stopped the mule train outside Nevada City, California, holding guns on the muleskinners.
+Meekly the men turned over $80,600 in gold bullion to Skinner and his men without a shot being fired.

-The bandits then made off with the shipment to keep a rendezvous at Folsom with Barter and Cyrus Skinner.
-However, George Skinner found it next to impossible to take the heavy gold shipment down the mountain passes without fresh mules.
+The bandits then made off with the shipment to keep a rendezvous with Barter and Cyrus Skinner at Folsom.
+However, George Skinner found it impossible to take the heavy gold shipment down the mountain passes without fresh mules.
 Soon, he split up the gold, burying half of it in the mountains.

-Making their way to Auburn, the outlaws were intercepted by a Wells Fargo posse and gunfight ensued.
-In the melee, George Skinner was killed and his confederates fled.
-The lawmen recovered $40,600 of the stolen loot and though they searched diligently, they failed to find the remaining $40,000.
+Making their way to Auburn, the outlaws were intercepted by a Wells Fargo posse, and a gunfight ensued.
+In the melee, George Skinner was killed, and his confederates fled.
+The lawmen recovered $40,600 of the stolen loot, and though they searched diligently, they failed to find the remaining $40,000.

-The outlaws continued their crimes including the February 1857 burglary of a Wells Fargo safe in Fiddletown and robberies of three stagecoaches for a heist of more the $30,000.
-Huge rewards were issued for the arrest of the bandits, but the gang continued to evade the law enforcement.
+The outlaws continued their crimes, including the February 1857 burglary of a Wells Fargo safe in Fiddletown and robberies of three stagecoaches for a heist of more than $30,000.
+Huge rewards were issued for the arrest of the bandits, but the gang continued to evade law enforcement.
 Dime novels soon dubbed Richard “Rattlesnake Dick” Barter as the “The Pirate of the Placers.”